equilibre-finance/contracts/documentation/bVara.md

 # Converting bVARA to veVARA

-- To convert bVara to veVara, just call `convertToVe(amount, lockDuration)` to convert the given amount of bVara to veVara.
+- To convert bVara to veVara, just call `convertToVe(amount)` to convert the given amount of bVara to veVara.
 - The `amount` should be any amount that use has as balance in bVara.
-- The `lockDuration` is the duration in seconds that the user wants to lock the veVara for, this will be used to calculate the voting power of the user.
+- All conversions from bVara to veVARA are a full 4y lock.
 - The contract will mint the given amount of veVara to the sender and burn the same amount of bVara from the sender.
 - Also, a new tokenId or position will be created and sent to the sender, this will be used to vote in the governance.